 Drying reduces the amount of oil in each plant, but can greatly increase your yield per batch because you will be able to fit more material into each batch.
 Drying should be done slowly and NOT in direct sunlight.

-3. Prepare The Still
+3. Prepare The Boiler

-4. Add Plan Material To The Still
+4. Add Plan Material To Secondary Still

-5. Heat The Still
+5. Heat The Boiler

 7. Store the oil

-8. Clean the still.
+8. Clean the still

 Once you're done distilling, rinse the still thoroughly and wipe out any residue.
 Next, use a food grade, professional cleanser to rid the still of any additional trace of the oil that was just distilled.
 We recommend Professional Brewers Wash or PBW.
 It's food grade and works great on copper and stainless steel.
 We actually contacted 5 Star Chemical, makers of PBW and asked them about using their cleanser for this application.
 They approved and suggested that the cleanser be diluted to about 50% - 75% of the normal strength, as the copper won't need a normal strength dose.